aeternity/protocol/channels/ON-CHAIN.md

 Forcing progress is the mechanism to be used when a dispute arises between parties and one of them wants to use the blockchain as an arbiter.
-The poster provides enough state so that an off-chain contract can be executed on-chain and thus producing the channel's next off-chain state.
+The poster provides the off-chain state so that an off-chain contract can be executed on-chain and thus producing the channel's next off-chain state.

 This can happen both while a channel is closing or while it is still active.
 If the channel is not closing, participants can continue using it from the on-chain